Sanofi Genzyme logo

 Cerezyme is the ONLY ERT (enzyme replacement therapy) that hasshown long-term efficacy and safety in multiple studies over 20 years and has been prescribed for over 25 years.

-View Indication and Usage
+View Indication

 Possible side effects

 The following adverse reactions associated with the use of Cerezyme were identified in clinical studies or postmarketing reports.
-Because some of these reactions were reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a cause-and-effect relationship to drug exposure.
+Because some of these reactions were reported voluntarily from a population of uncertain size, It Is not always possible to reliably estimate their frequency or establish a cause-and-effect relationship to drug exposure.

 There may be possible side effects with Cerezyme.